Cytnx-dev/Cytnx/dox.md

     5. Add more intruisive way to get slices for Tensor in C++, using operator[]
     6. Add Tensor.append for rank-1 Tensor
     7. Add Exp() Expf() Exp\_() Expf\_()
+    8. Change UniTensor to CyTensor
+    9. Guarded CyTensor, Bond, Symmetry and Network class with cytnx_extension namespace (cytnx_extension submodule in python).

 ## Feature: